waffle-iron/watchiot-repo-notif/README.md

 # Watchiot Repository of Notifications

-This project group all the way that we can send notification.
+This project defined all the forms we can send notifications.

 * Email
 * Webhooks